Singapore-MIT GAMBIT Game Lab spacer

 Generoso Fierro MIT

-Generoso Fierro (Gene) is the events coordinator for GAMBIT and the MIT Comparative Studies Program, where he works closely with our visiting scholars and research affiliates.
-Currently, Generoso is the membership director of the MIT radio station WMBR, where he is the longtime DJ of a program "Generoso's Bovine Ska and Rocksteady."
+Generoso Fierro is the Outreach Coordinator for GAMBIT, where he creates video the content for our website, assists with the summer program and produces GAMBIT events.
+Currently, Generoso is at WMBR, where he is the longtime DJ of a program "Generoso's Bovine Ska and Rocksteady."
 The show concentrates on the music of Jamaica prior to reggae (mento, ska and rocksteady) and has been on the air since 1997.
-A film maker and avid film fan, Gene recently finished a documentary on the legendary Jamaican guitarist Nearlin "Lynn" Taitt.
+A film maker and avid film fan, "Gene" has directed and produced two feature documentaries, "Lynn Taitt: Rocksteady" about the Trinidadian born guitarist who invented the rocksteady rhythm and "Derrick Morgan: I Am The Ruler", featuring the titled legendary "King of Ska" from Jamaica.

-Specialties: documentary film making (specifically early Jamaican musics); radio DJ at WMBR 88.1 covering Jamaican music from 1955-1970
+Specialties: documentary film making (specifically early Jamaican musics); club and radio DJ at WMBR 88.1 covering Jamaican music from 1955-1970

 Mike Rapa